-Illustrat Illustrative Controls: 5.3.16 ICC distribution is logged by the card bureau or CA (or RA) in an audit log.
+Illustrative Controls: 5.3.16 ICC distribution is logged by the card bureau or CA (or RA) in an audit log.
 Subscriber ICC Usage 5.3.17 The subscriber is provided with a mechanism that protects the access to the card data including the private keys stored on the ICC during use by the Subscriber (i.e., PIN access control mechanism Cardholder Verification Method).
 5.3.18 The subscriber private keys on the ICC are not exported to an application to undertake cryptographic (i.e., signing) functions.
 5.3.19 The subscriber is required to use a mutual authentication mechanism for cryptographic application and card functions to ensure system integrity.
 5.3.20 The subscriber is required to use an application that displays the message or the message's digest to the subscriber prior to signing message (or transaction) data.
 The subscriber ICC application produces audit logs of all uses of the ICC.
 This also includes all attempts in the private key owner verification process.
 5.3.21 The ICC is used by the subscriber or where applicable the Subscriber in accordance within the terms of the CP.
 ICC Deactivation and Reactivation 5.3.22 Application Data File (ADF) deactivation can be performed only by the CA, as the application supplier.
 5.3.23 Common Data File (CDF) deactivation can be performed only by the CA, as the card issuer.
 5.3.24 CDF reactivation is conducted under the control of the CA, as the card issuer.
 5.3.25 ADF reactivation is conducted under the control of the CA, as the application supplier.
 5.3.26 ADF deactivation, CDF deactivation, CDF reactivation, and ADF reactivation are logged.
 ICC Replacement 5.3.27 Processes and procedures exist and are followed for replacement of a subscriber's lost or damaged ICC.
+5.3.28 In the event of card loss or damage, subscriber certificates are renewed or rekeyed in accordance with the CP (see clauses 6.2 and 6.3).
+5.3.29 ICC replacement is logged by the card bureau or CA (or RA) in an audit log.
+ICC Termination 5.3.30 All ICCs returned to the ICC or CA (or RA) are deactivated or securely destroyed to prevent unauthorised use.

-Illustrat Illustrative Controls: 5.3.31 Common Data File (CDF) termination is controlled by the CA, as the card issuer.
+Illustrat tive Controls: 5.3.31 Common Data File (CDF) termination is controlled by the CA, as the card issuer.
 5.3.32 ICC termination is logged by the card bureau or CA (or RA) in an audit log.

-Criterion Ī 5.4 Requirements for Subscriber Key Management The CA maintains controls to provide reasonable assurance that: requirements for protection of subscriber keys are communicated to subscribers; and any subscriber key management tools provided by the CA support the requirements of the CA's business practices disclosure.
+5.4 Requirements for Subscriber Key Management

+- requirements for protection of subscriber keys are communicated to subscribers; and - any subscriber key management tools provided by the CA support the requirements of the CA's business practices disclosure.